wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Custom Record ID](/assets/images/connectors/quick-base/csv-import-custom-id-mapped.png)

-Based on the provided IDs, Quick Base will decide whether to create or update records.
+Based on the provided IDs from the CSV file, Quick Base will decide whether to create or update records.
 The rule is that for each CSV row:
 - If ID is empty or doesn't exist in Quick Base, `create` a new Quick Base record.
 - If ID is present and exists in Quick Base, `update` that record.